 An example of a dominant hand clear:

 Wearing an OWB holster on your hip with a cardigan, vest or jacket.
-In this situation, it doesn’t make sense for you to cross your body to clear the clothing and it puts your non-dominant hand at risk.
+It doesn’t make sense for you to cross your body to clear the clothing.
+This puts your non-dominant hand at risk.
 Your dominant hand must sweep the clothing back to create enough room for your dominant hand to go back and accurately grip the gun while your non-dominant hand is placed on your chest to stay out of the way for the draw.

 An example of non-dominant hand clearing:

 When clearing a shirt or sweater to gain access to a gun holstered in the waistband, in a belly band/wrap or bra holster the non-dominant hand lifts and HOLDS the clothing up out of the way to allow you to draw your gun from the holster and is in a position to join your dominant hand for a 2 handed firing grip.

 When your adrenaline is rushing, it will be your draw practice and training that will keep you from injury and allow you to draw and get your gun on target quickly and safely.
 The muzzle of your gun must NEVER point at or “sweep” your clearing hand or any part of your body.

 With UNLOADED HOLSTERED GUN: (check and double-check your gun including looking into the chamber through the top of the slide.
 Verify there is no ammunition in the barrel, no ammunition in the magazine, and none in the room)

 Please see more information on safely practicing with your firearm in this article: Dry-fire Practice For The Woman Shooter

 Practice sweeping your clothing every day as you are getting dressed for the day.
 It’s important to practice the different sweeping and clearing motions for all of your clothing styles and holsters you use.